Flu (influenza) immunisation service

-- Aboriginal and Torres Strait Islander children aged between six months and five years, and 15 years and older, for free under the National Immunisation Program (NIP)
+- Aboriginal and Torres Strait Islander children aged between 6 months and 5 years, and 15 years and older, for free under the National Immunisation Program (NIP)

 - pregnant women at any stage of pregnancy, for free under the NIP

 - people aged 65 years or over, for free under the NIP